 A shapefile is an Esri vector data storage format for storing the location, shape, and attributes of geographic features.
 It is stored as a set of related files and contains one feature class.
-Shapefiles often contain large features with a lot of associated data and historically have been used in GIS desktop applications such as ArcMap.
+Shapefiles often contain large features with a lot of associated data and historically have been used in GIS desktop applications.

 The primary way to make shapefile data available for others to view through a web browser is to add it to a .zip file, upload it, and publish a hosted feature layer.
 The .zip file must contain at least the .shp, .shx, .dbf, and .prj files components of the shapefile.